BaryoDev/template-project/AI_INSTRUCTIONS.md

 ## Default Behavior

 - **Default Role:** DEVELOPER (unless specified otherwise)
-- **Skill Fetching:** If user mentions a skill not in `.cursorrules`, fetch it from https://github.com/BaryoDev/skills
 - **Compliance:** Always check for proper license headers when creating new files
+- **Skill Fetching:** If a task requires deep expertise in an enterprise area (e.g., Security audit, Scale optimization), use the `./scripts/get-skill.sh` script to fetch the full SQL version of the skill from GitHub.
+Example: `./scripts/get-skill.sh baryo-security`.

 ---